-We have not entered into any written employment agreements with any of the Named Executive Officers, with the exception of an employment agreement with Chang M. Liu (as described above under "Remuneration of Executive Officers-Employment Agreement") and the Control Agreements with each of the Named Executive Officers which in effect become employment agreements upon the occurrence of a change in control as defined therein.
+We have not entered into any written employment agreements with any of the Named Executive Officers, with the exception of an employment agreement with Chang M. Liu (as described above under "Remuneration of Executive Officers-Employment Agreement") and the Change of Control Agreements with each of the Named Executive Officers which in effect become employment agreements upon the occurrence of a change in control as defined therein.

 The tables below under "Cash Compensation and Benefits in the Event of a Change in Control" reflect the amount of compensation payable to each of the Named Executive Officers in the event of termination of the Named Executive Officer's employment after a change in control.
 The amount of compensation payable to each Named Executive Officer upon voluntary and involuntary termination and in the event of death or disability of the Named Executive Officer is shown.
-The amounts shown assume that such termination was effective as of December 31, 2023, and thus include amounts earned through such time, and are estimates of the amounts which would be paid out to the Named Executive Officers upon their termination.
+The amounts shown assume that such termination was effective as of December 31, 2024, and thus include amounts earned through such time, and are estimates of the amounts which would be paid out to the Named Executive Officers upon their termination.
 The actual amounts to be paid out, if any, can only be determined at the time of the Named Executive Officer's separation from Bancorp and Cathay Bank.

-In addition, a separate table below under "Equity Compensation in the Event of a Change in Control" reflects the value of any equity awards granted to each Named Executive Officer under the 2005 Incentive Plan that may be accelerated upon a change in control of Bancorp even if there was no termination of the Named Executive Officer's employment.
-The administrator of the 2005 Incentive Plan has the discretion to have Bancorp assume, substitute, or adjust each outstanding award under such plan, accelerate the vesting of any options, or terminate any restrictions on stock awards or cash awards upon a change in control.
+In addition, a separate table below under "Equity Compensation in the Event of a Change in Control" reflects the value of any equity awards granted to each Named Executive Officer under the 2005 Incentive Plan that could be accelerated upon a change in control of Bancorp even if there was no termination of the Named Executive Officer's employment.
+There is no automatic accelerated vesting of equity awards upon a change in control, provided the award is continued or assumed by a public company.